 - Minor Subdivision Plat - A minor subdivision describes a plat, which is generally less than four lots and does not include the extension of new public infrastructure.
 A minor subdivision allows for simultaneous review of a preliminary and final plat and generally requires less information than would otherwise be required of a preliminary plat.

 - Upon approval of a preliminary plat, any plat proposed to have public improvements (water, sewer, streets, etc.) is required to submit detailed construction plans for review and approval by the City Council.
-All public improvements are required to be designed and built subject to the Johnston Special Provisions, as well as the Iowa Statewide Urban Design and Specifications (SUDAS) standards.
+All public improvements are required to be designed and built subject to the Johnston Special Provisions (PDF), as well as the Iowa Statewide Urban Design and Specifications (SUDAS) standards.